Don't Worry (Marty Robbins song): Background

 The track has an early example of guitar distortion.
-A faulty channel in the mixing desk at Bradley Studio B unexpectedly transformed session musician Grady Martin's Danelectro six-string bass tone in the bridge section and brief reprise right at the end into an unusual distorted sound.
-Although Martin did not like the sound, Robbins' producer left the guitar track as it was.
+A faulty channel in the mixing desk at Bradley Studio B unexpectedly transformed Grady Martin's six-string bass tone in the bridge section and brief reprise right at the end into an unusual distorted sound.
+Although Martin disliked the sound, Robbins' producer left the guitar track as it was.
 The effect was eventually reverse-engineered and developed into the Maestro FZ-1 Fuzz-Tone, one of the first guitar pedals, produced by Gibson under the Maestro brand name.

 In a 1968 report on sound effects in pop for Beat Instrumental, Crotus Pike believed the effect to be a result of the guitar being "played at a half speed", describing the resulting solo break as exhibiting "the tones of a rich, deep cello–a beautiful sound which no doubt attracted many buyers."
 He wrote that the effect was the opposite of the use of sped-up instrument solos used in other songs, such as Alan Price Set's "The House That Jack Built" and John Lee Hooker's "Walking the Boogie".